YoungjooL1324/huffman/README.md

 # huffman

-Encoder project that takes any text file, can compress it into binary, and decompress back to regular text file
+Encoder project that takes any text file, can compress it into binary, and decompress back to regular text file.

+Try the sample texts included!